 On public demand, 'Ramayan' & 'Mahabharat' makes comeback during lockdown

-Doordarshan will be telecasting mythological series "Ramayan" and "Mahabharat" from Saturday on public demand, Union Information and Broadcasting Minister Prakash Javadekar said on Friday.
+Doordarshan and DD Bharati will be telecasting mythological series "Ramayan" and "Mahabharat" respectively from Saturday on public demand, Union Information and Broadcasting Minister Prakash Javadekar has said.
 Many social media users had demanded the airing of "Ramayan" , directed by Ramanand Sagar, and Mahabharat, directed by B R Chopra, amid the 21-day nationwide lockdown.
 Two days ago, Prasar Bharati CEO Shashi Shekhar Vempati said they were working on it.

 On Friday, Javadekar tweeted about the development.
 "Happy to announce that on public demand, we are starting retelecast of 'Ramayana' from tomorrow, Saturday March 28 in DD National, One episode in morning 9 am to 10 am, another in the evening 9 pm to 10 pm. @narendramodi @PIBIndia @DDNational," the Union minister wrote on Twitter.